-The Office of the Vice President for Research (OVPR) tracks key research metrics for the University, including national rankings, proposals and awards, sponsored expenditures, and technology commercialization performance measures.
-Each year, OVPR presents an annual report on University of Minnesota Research and Technology Commercialization.
+The Office of the Vice President for Research (OVPR) tracks key research metrics for the University of Minnesota, including national rankings, proposals and awards, sponsored expenditures, and technology commercialization performance measures.

 - Faculty and staff seeking detailed data, including college level statistics from previous years, can access the OVPR Research Reporting Center.